Vietnamese food: top dishes you need to try

 Freshly Prepared Fish © iStock/Carstenbrandt

-Renowned for its bright colors, from turmeric-yellow to deep purple shrimp pastes, Vietnam has also made a name for itself as one of the world’s freshest, healthiest and lightest cuisines.
+Renowned for its bright colors, from turmeric-yellow to deep purple shrimp pastes, Vietnamese food has also made a name for itself as one of the world’s freshest, healthiest and lightest cuisines.
+Using pickled vegetables, Vermicelli noodles, spring rolls (gỏi cuốn) and seasonal salads, Vietnamese food is rich in fiber and often low in calories.
 At the heart of it all is a deep respect for balance.
 Dishes, drawing on Indian, French and Chinese influences, seek harmony in mixing and matching spiciness, sourness, bitterness, saltiness and sweetness.
 Though in the south, the odds undoubtedly tend to be stacked in favor of sweetness.
 This is partly because the tropical climate produces a lot more coconut groves, jackfruit trees and herb gardens, but there also seems to be a sweeter tooth.
-There’s far more palm sugar used and coconut cream, too; even the broths for phở tend to be sweeter in the south.
+There’s far more palm sugar used and coconut milk, too; even the broths for phở tend to be sweeter in the south.

 Guide to Vietnamese Food